willizhang/Temporal-Trends-in-Sexual-Identity-and-Sociodemographic-Disparities-in-Stockholm-County-2010-to-2021/README.md

 <br>

 **Data Availability**<br>
-The dataset used in these analyses is available upon request.
-Interested investigators can access the data by submitting an application due to privacy and ethical considerations.
-For more information on the application process, please refer to the [Stockholm Public Health Cohort's data access guidelines](https://www.ces.regionstockholm.se/projekt-och-uppdrag/halsa-stockholm/SPHC-data/).
+The datasets generated and/or analyzed during the current study are not publicly available due to privacy and ethical reasons, but can be accessed after approved ethics application to the Steering Committee of the [Stockholm Public Health Cohort](https://www.ces.regionstockholm.se/projekt-och-uppdrag/halsa-stockholm/SPHC-data/).

 **Contact**<br>
 For any queries related to this repository, please contact: [Guoqiang Zhang](https://ki.se/en/people/guoqiang-zhang), Email: guoqiang.zhang@ki.se.